 Tobacco Product Reporting

-Montana-licensed wholesalers and retailers that purchase cigarettes and roll-your-own directly from the manufacturer must file a report listing the tobacco products stamped or sold each month with the Attorney General’s Office.
-The wholesaler report must be received by the Attorney General’s Office no later than the 15th of each month.
+Montana Licensed Wholesalers and Retailers that purchase cigarettes and roll-your-own directly from the manufacturer must file a report listing the tobacco products stamped or sold each month with the Attorney General’s Office.
+The Wholesaler Report must be received by the Attorney General’s Office no later than the 15th of each month.
 A late fee is assessed for each report that is not filed by the 20th day of each month.
-This quick reference guide should assist the prospective and newly Montana-licensed wholesaler with tobacco product reporting.
+This quick reference guide should assist the prospective and newly Montana Licensed Wholesaler with tobacco product reporting.
 The July 1, 2007, Department of Revenue rule does not change the requirements for reporting little cigars to the Attorney General’s Office.

-- Montana Licensed Wholesaler Reporting Form and Instructions
+- Montana Licensed Wholesaler Reporting Form and Instructions (Rev. 2018)

-- Tobacco Wholesaler Contact Information Form
+- Tobacco Wholesaler Contact Information Form (Rev. 2018)

-Participating Manufacturer Reporting – Section 16-11-503 of the Montana Code Annotated requires Participating Manufacturers (PMs) to certify by April 30 each year that they are a PM and provide a list of their brand families.
+Participating Manufacturer Certification – Section 16-11-503 of the Montana Code Annotated requires Participating Manufacturers (PMs) to certify by April 30 each year that they are a PM and provide a list of their brand families.